-Fushimi-Inari Taisha is undoubtedly the most memorable location (it appears after 40 minutes and again on 136 minutes in a flashback scene at the films climax) used and accompanied by John Williams’ musical score it is one of the most beautiful and visually stunning moments in the film where the young Chiyo finally has hope after meeting The Chairman for the first time.
+Fushimi-Inari Taisha is undoubtedly the most memorable location.
+It appears after 40 minutes and again on 136 minutes in a flashback scene at the films climax.
+Accompanied by John Williams’ musical score, it is one of the most beautiful and visually stunning moments in the film where the young Chiyo finally has hope after meeting The Chairman for the first time.
 She runs through the mesmerizing red torii gates on her way to give money in prayer.

 The Chairman buys Chiyo some ice-shavings and gives her money which was in the specially built L.A. set.
 She then runs through the Fushimi-Inari gates (above) and then a bit of film trickery is used to blend that with Yoshimine-dera temple which is actually where the young Chiyo gives away the Chairman’s coins.

 Chiyo runs through it (40 minutes into the film) and on up to the Kannon-do main temple (below) where she gives her money in prayer before ringing the bell.
 We see that from inside the temple before the camera pans out and then moves back in over the roof.